 Anaïs Llorens, PhD

-I am also actively engaged in promoting equity and diversity in STEM.
+I am also actively engaged in promoting equity and diversity in academic and industrial sectors.

 Publications